Disability Claims Guide

 Long Term Disability

-Because Long Term Disability (LTD) claim forms can vary based on the policy terms, LTD claim forms are available by contacting Customer Care at (800) 370-5856.
+Because Long Term Disability (LTD) claim forms can vary based on the policy terms, LTD claim forms are available by contacting Customer Service at 800-370-5856.

 Short Term Disability or Temporary Disability Insurance transition to Long Term Disability